barbazul/1kfa/mod_guide_player.md

-Nothing stops you from creating a hulking, 7 foot tall barbarian, with a rich history of warring and slaughtering enemies, but at the very beginning of the game, with a couple unlucky flips, that barbarian may suffer a sound drubbing at the hands of a farmer with a shovel and his overprotective goat.
+Nothing stops you from creating a hulking, 7 foot tall barbarian, with a rich history of warring and slaughtering enemies, but at the very beginning of the game, with a couple unlucky flips, that barbarian may suffer a sound drubbing at the hands of a farmer and his overprotective goat.

 This doesn't mean you shouldn't create the barbarian character.
 You should.
 That sounds awesome!
 But if you do, be prepared to find some narrative